First published on this website in December 2003 and last updated in April 2018

 The only part of John's suggestion we didn't adopt was removing name badges.
 Whilst I understand the reasons, we found that newcomers who wanted to find out specific things sometimes didn't know who to speak to because there were just so many people around.
 The badges helped."

-These notes have been updated in April 2016 with minor alterations throughout the text.
+These notes have been updated in April 2018 with a revised layout and some additional text.